 - Andrew Stripp - Monash Health

-- Professor Christine Kilpatrick AO - Melbourne Health
+- Professor Christine Kilpatrick AO - The Royal Melbourne Hospital

 - Craig Fraser - South West Alliance of Rural Health